Name of Procedure

 - Position the patient in a basic supine position so that the bottom of the c-arm can go under the table below the shoulder.

-- Extend the arm on the ipsilateral side to open up the joints as much as possible.
+- Extend and externally rotate the arm as much as possible (palm facing up) to open up the joint as much as possible.

 - Position the C-arm in an AP orientation.

-- Playing with the angle will allow you to see which angle is best.
+- Playing with the angle will allow you to see which angle is best to open up the joint (the sample below is not perfectly aligned but is sufficient for the procedure)

-- Use a pointer to find a spot directly over the superior border of the humerus.
+- Use a pointer to find a spot directly over the upper medial quadrant of the humeral head.

-- Insert a 25g x 3.5 inch needle in a mostly AP direction aiming for roughly the superior border of the humerus.
+- Insert a 25g x 3.5 inch needle in a mostly AP direction aiming straight posterior to land on the humeral head.

 - Inject a small amount of contrast to confirm spread in the joint